cyberark/ark-sdk-golang/docs/examples/sdk_examples.md

 }
 ```

-In the above example we authenticate to our ISP tenant and create a network, pool and identifier
+## List pCloud Accounts

-## List PCloud Accounts
+In this example we authenticate to our ISP tenant and list pCloud accounts:

 ```go
 package main